-If it’s become clear that someone you live with has issues with alcohol or drugs, it can be hard to know what to say or do.
+If it’s become clear that someone you care about has issues with alcohol or drugs, it can be hard to know what to say or do.

 This is a challenging situation.
 The most important thing is look after yourself and get some support.

 If you do decide to raise the subject with your friend or family member, these tips may help.

 Think about what you’re going to say.
 Prepare yourself to be as calm and positive as possible.